sergiopichardo/contacts-manager/README.md

 ## Application Architecture Reasoning
 I wanted to build this application in such a way that would allow me to reuse components, and make the maintainability of this app effortless.

-I did some quick research and learn that most web applications have the the following components:
+I did a quick research and learn that most web applications have the the following components:
 - Domain Logic
 - Application Logic
 - Presentation Layer